wp-plugins/minimum-length-for-contact-form-7/readme.txt

 == Description ==

-This Contact Form 7 extensions gives you the ability to add a minimum length to Contact Form 7 textfields.
+This Contact Form 7 extension gives you the ability to add a minimum length to Contact Form 7 textfields and textareas.
 By default CF7 gives you the option to add a maxlength and to make a field required, but that's it.
-By Activating this plugin you will have the option to add a minimum length to fields, within the normal Contact Form 7 screen (check screenshots).
+By Activating this plugin you will also have the option to add a minimum length to fields, within the normal Contact Form 7 screen (check screenshots).

-No options ore other setup is needed.
-Just install, activate en your good to go.
+No options or other setup is needed.
+Just install, activate and you're good to go.
 For more information, check the screenshots.

 == Installation ==